 The Canadian Integrated Ocean Observing System (CIOOS) is a digital network of freely accessible marine data resources.
-The CIOOS Asset Map and Metadata Catalogue are the main portals for discovering and accessing CIOOS data.
+The CIOOS Asset Map and Metadata Catalogue are the main platforms for discovering and accessing CIOOS data.

 CIOOS is accepting open ocean data.
 A brief overview of CIOOS standards, data management, and the contribution process is outlined below.
 Please contact CIOOS Pacific to learn more about how to share your data with CIOOS Pacific.